Category:134 Engineering Professional Services

 134.3.3 Man Hours Review

 In order to establish a measure of “Fair & Reasonable” a pre-negotiation estimate is required by federal regulations in 49 CFR 18.36.
-The MoDOT PM/CA should develop an estimate based on the man-hours that MoDOT would require to perform the same service.
+The MoDOT PM/CA shall develop an estimate based on the man-hours that MoDOT would require to perform the same service.
 The consultant man-hour estimate is reviewed and compared to the MoDOT estimate.
 The consultant’s fee proposal submittal must include detailed hours and cost breakdowns by sub-task and by job title.
 For any subtask on the scope, it should be known how many different people, how many hours per person, any direct expenses, etc. for the prime and any subs.
 Negotiations should occur to assure that man-hours in the contract are comparable to the MoDOT estimated hours and those from similar projects.
 PMs should confer with the appropriate Central Office liaison engineer for concurrence with the review.
-A draft of the contract is to be sent to Central Office Design Liaison engineer, and/or appropriate MoDOT division, for review, prior to sending to the PSC for approval.
-If the total contract costs exceed $100,000, the PM/CA must submit the contract to Audit and Investigations Division via the email group COAIPreAudits for a pre-negotiations review after the PM/CA has received comments from their Design Liaison engineer.
-Audits will only do one review of the contract, so the contract should be in a final status before submitting to COAIPreAudits.
-If the draft contract includes revisions to the boilerplate language, a copy of the draft contract should be sent to CCO for review.

-The Design Consultant Engineering Services Contracts are actual cost contracts (excludes Master Agreements and MOUs).
+The majority of Design Consultant Engineering Services Contracts are actual cost contracts.
 This means that all costs submitted for payment must be based on actual wages, overhead.
 Federal regulations (FAR Part 16.102) prohibit the use of cost plus a percentage of cost or percentage of construction costs as a method of compensation.
 The following methods maybe used as the basis of payment in a contract: